MehriBacem/donkeycar_console/README.md

 #### Availability Zone :
 Once you select the type of the instance a list of the available zones will be displayed with the price of each one per hour. <br />
 #### Ec2 Termination Time:
-You can specify the termination time of your spot instance.  the instance will terminate itself after this time if the model is not created yet.<br />
+You can specify the termination time of your spot instance.
+In fact, the instance will terminate itself after this time even if the model is not created yet.<br />
 #### Spot Request Time:
-If you submit a job a request is sent to create a spot instance with the specified parameters.
+If you submit a job, a request is sent to create a spot instance with the specified parameters.
 If this request is not fulfilled within this time, it will be canceled.<br />

 ![alt text](docs/createjob.png)